veronikanoolien/veronikanoolien.github.io/README.md

 ---

-## What it is?
+## What It Is?

 This is my personal portfolio and blog, where I share my work as an illustrator, book editor, and reviewer.
 Every line of code includes **detailed teaching comments** explaining not just _what_ the code does, but _why_ and _how_ it works.
 This project was built as part of my web development learning journey, and I hope it can help others too.

 ---

-##  Why so much comments?
-Are you mad?
+##  Why So Many Comments?
+Are You Mad?

-When I started, I found that I have no idea what every line does and why I am even typing it.
-As a neurodivergent person I need to know answers to all the _why_ and _how_ to learn something and fully understand.
-Not gonna lie, I used Copilot as my "teacher" and spend days to find form that I like and can learn from.
-But remember - we are all mad here.
+When I started, I realized that I had no idea what each line did or why I was even typing it.
+As a neurodivergent person, I need answers to all the _why_ and _how_ questions in order to learn something and fully understand it.
+Not gonna lie, I used Copilot as my "teacher" and spent days to find a form that I like and can learn from.
+But remember -- we are all mad here.

 ---